JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: into SL you mean?

-NS: If you have one in SL you need to download it you need to find a local texture in your computer to use
+NS: If you have one in SL you need to download it: you need to find a local texture in your computer to use.

-JR: i have a texture on my desktop, what should i do with it?
+JR: I have a texture on my desktop, what should i do with it?
-JR: i see it in the directory window
+JR: I see it in the directory window

-NS: yes under that
+NS: yes, under that
-there is a texture display window and you need the texture to appear int hat you see 3 lines in the top row of the window has a option for uploading a texture
+there is a texture display window, and you need the texture to appear in that.
+You see 3 lines
+in the top row of the window.
+It has an option for uploading a texture.

 JR: The one that says View New Open?

-NS: yes
+NS: yes.
-Image open
+Image open,
-next to it
+next to it.

-JR: in the lower left panel?
+JR: In the lower left panel?

-JR: not the directory one?
+Not the directory one?

 NS: OK there is an other way
 much easier